jugmac00/flask-reuploaded/docs/explanation.rst

 request manually to implement the flask requirements.

+.. _serving_files:

 Serving Files
 -------------

-When you upload file by `Flask-Reuploaded` extension, you call the ``UploadSet.save`` method. this method returns the saved `filename`.
-You are expected to store the saved `filename` and the `UploadSet` name in order to use them for serving the uploaded file later.
+When you upload a file using the `Flask-Reuploaded` extension, you call the ``UploadSet.save`` method.
+This method returns the saved `filename` or path.
+You are expected to store the `UploadSet` name and the ``UploadSet.save`` return value for serving the uploaded file.

 To serve an uploaded file, use the `UploadSet` name to get the `UploadConfiguration` instance: